fuzzygroup/blog/_posts/2019-09-20-the-real-reason-we-have-rake-tasks-developers-make-mistakes.md

 Clearly something has gone awry -- majorly awry.
 And the way that I tackle issues like this is, well, **a rake task**.

+**Sidebar**: If you're a newbie Rails person, rake tasks live in the directory lib/tasks and they have a syntax like that shown below (they begin with namespace and then there are a series of task lines; if the task references environment then the entire Rails environment is available to the rake task otherwise it is just plain old Ruby and none of the Rails niceties).

 My rake tasks are named two ways:

 * functionally for what they do "spider_app_store"